trias-project/alien-plants-belgium/src/dwc_mapping.md

 )
 ```

-Sort on ID to see pathways in context for each record:
+Sort on `id` to see pathways in context for each record:

 ```r